ahmadsb86/Animation_Engine/frontend/README.md

 # Play phase

 Once the set-up phase is over and all animations have been added to the timeline, the play phase commences in which the animation is played frame by frame.
 For each shape, the state (an object representing properties of the shape such as x, y, width, height, etc.) is computed and then the shape is displayed.
 This process is repeated for each frame.

+# Anatomy of an animation

+An single animation (on one prop) is represented as a single array with the following values in each index
+0: start value (of prop)
+1: end value (of prop)
+2: start frame
+3: end frame
+4: easing